Nation Broadcasting: Digital services

+These stations mostly utilise small superlocal DAB multiplexes – as at 2024, in Salisbury, Portsmouth, Basingstoke, West Hull, Tynemouth/South Shields, Glasgow and Wrexham – to broadcast, though Nation 80s is the most widely distributed, also carried on several of the full-line local DAB multiplexes in Wales.
+Nation 90s is set to launch on DAB+ in North West Wales later in March 2025 and one of those in London.

-Many of the stations were previously carried on small-scale DAB in Glasgow, but this ended with the closure of the Trial Glasgow multiplex in autumn 2021 (in preparation for the new permanent franchise, won by Nation but later sold to Like Media Group, which is due for launch in 2022.)
+Many of the stations were previously carried on small-scale DAB in Glasgow, but this ended with the closure of the Trial Glasgow multiplex in autumn 2021 (in preparation for the new permanent franchise, won by Nation but later sold to Like Media Group; the launch of Like's multiplex in August 2022 reinstated some Nation stations.)
+A number of Nation's digital stations were offered on DAB+ in the Channel Islands from August 2021 – the launch of the area's digital multiplex – until being removed in April 2023 following the sale of the multiplex to Tindle.

 The group also owns stakes in a number of DAB Digital Radio multiplexes.

 Former stations

 The group had also owned Radio Hampshire – broadcasting to Southampton and Winchester but this was sold to Play Radio, and then operated under the name The Breeze.
 Following the purchase of Celador Radio by Bauer Radio in February 2019, the Southampton and Winchester licences, along with a Portsmouth licence subsequently added to the network, were sold to Nation due to overlapping with the existing regional Bauer station Wave 105.

 On 31 May 2019, Nation closed Radio Ceredigion and its frequencies are now used to broadcast Nation Radio Wales.